Preclinical Models of Parkinson’s Disease

 AAV α-synuclein over-expressing rodent

 α-Synuclein is the major constituent protein of aggregates in Lewy bodies, the pathological hallmark of Parkinson’s disease.
-Viral delivery of α-synuclein to the substantia nigra of rats or mice produces a slowly developing degeneration of dopaminergic neurons in the substantia nigra with behaviorual deficits and molecular pathology analogous to that observed in people with Parkinson’s disease.
+Viral delivery of α-synuclein to the substantia nigra of rats or mice produces a slowly developing degeneration of dopaminergic neurons in the substantia nigra with behavioural deficits and molecular pathology analogous to that observed in people with Parkinson’s disease.

 Model Overview